Retirement Planning5 min read

 What Provincial Health Plans Don't Cover

-OHIP, RAMQ, MSP, AHCIP and the other provincial plans cover doctor visits and hospital care.
+Provincial health plans — Ontario's OHIP, Quebec's RAMQ (Régie de l'assurance maladie du Québec), BC's MSP, Alberta's AHCIP, and the rest — cover doctor visits and hospital care.
 Most of the costs that hit a retiree's personal budget fall outside that — typical annual ranges:

 CategoryTypical retiree cost